By Roger Allnutt

 Between Saintes and Rochefort near the town of St Porchaire is another superb Chateau de Roche Corbon set in immaculate formal gardens.
 The upkeep of the gardens and cost of heating must be astronomical.

-At the very northern end of the region to the west of the town of Niort is a magical, moody, marshy region the Marais Poitevin centered around the village of Coulon which is sometimes called the Green Venice.
-Covering a sprawling 80,000 hectares the wetland is rich in bird life.
-Waterways spread throughout the wet and dry marshes and dense forests and tours by boat, often punts, are a great way to explore the region.
+At the very northern end of the region to the west of the town of Niort is a magical, moody, marshy region – the Marais Poitevin.
+It’s centered around the village of Coulon which is sometimes called the Green Venice.
+Covering a sprawling 200,000 acres, the wetland is rich in birdlife.
+Waterways spread throughout the wet and dry marshes and dense forests, and tours by boat, often punts, are a great way to explore the region.
 Canoeing and bike trails are also very popular.
 At the village of Vanneau is a lovely church Notre Dame du Marais.